kubevirt/community/design-proposals/vm-pool.md

 * **VirtualMachineConfig [VMConfig]** - KubeVirt API representing a VirtualMachine spec which is referenced by a VirtualMachinePool.
 * **Scale-out and Scale-in** - Terms to describe the action of modifying the replica count of VMs within a VMPool.
 * **Detach VM** - The process of manually separating a VirtualMachine from a VirtualMachinePool.
-* **UpdateIn Strategy** - The policy used to define how a VMPool handles rolling out VMConfig updates to VMs within the pool.
+* **Update Strategy** - The policy used to define how a VMPool handles rolling out VMConfig updates to VMs within the pool.
-* **ScaleIn Strategy** - The policy used to define how a VMPool handles removing VMs from a pool during scale-in.
+* **Scale-In Strategy** - The policy used to define how a VMPool handles removing VMs from a pool during scale-in.

 ## User Stories